LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-\paragraph{Stochastic Raydrop.}
+\subsubsection{Stochastic Raydrop}

-Raycasted LiDAR from the generated world appears over-clean without real-world noises due to environmental and sensor noise factors.
-To address this, inspired by LiDARSim, we have an additional stage that stochastically simulates ``raydrop'', where rays do not return to the sensor.
-For each raycast scan at time \(t\), \(\overline{\mathbf{x}}_t\), we project it onto a 2D spherical range image using polar coordinates.
-This image uses azimuth and zenith angles to represent coordinates and encodes depth values for each pixel.
-We predict raydrop probability per pixel on this image using a U-Net architecture~\cite{rangenet} supervised by real-world LiDAR scan raydrop masks.
+Raycasted LiDAR from the generated world appears overly clean, without real-world environmental and sensor noise.
+Inspired by LiDARSim, we stochastically simulates ``raydrop'', where rays do not return to the sensor.
+For each raycast scan at time \(t\), \(\overline{\mathbf{x}}_t\), we project it onto a 2D spherical range image and predict raydrop probability per pixel on this image using a U-Net architecture~\cite{rangenet}, supervised by real-world LiDAR scan raydrop masks.
 Our approach, unlike LiDARSim, requires only a range map, eliminating the need for multiple additional metadata input channels that are only available in real-world data.
-We also apply a Gumbel sigmoid for random sampling.
-The application of our stochastic raydrop method produces the final LiDAR scan \(\mathbf{x}_t\) for each frame, concluding in our complete end-to-end LiDAR video generation process, as shown in Fig.~\ref{fig:raydrop}.
+We sample from this mask with a Gumbel sigmoid to produce the final LiDAR scan \(\mathbf{x}_t\) for each frame, concluding the end-to-end LiDAR video generation process.